The Allen Brothers (Australia): Performances and relocation (1962-1969)

 During this period, The Allen Brothers had notable performances such as a role in an Alice In Wonderland production at the Phillip Theatre.
 Moreover, the duo played a regular support role for the American performer Frances Faye at a Sydney nightclub called Chequers.
 They gained enough popularity to book a three-week nightclub tour act in Tokyo.
 The performance was received so well that the tour was extended, and the Allen Brothers remained on tour in south-east Asia for two years.
 During their performance at the Hilton in Hong Kong, The Allen Brothers were spotted by international superstar Judy Garland who subsequently became their permanent manager and allowed them to open for her in her London concerts.

 The connection with Garland provided The Allen Brothers with an opening into the American music industry.
 In the 1960s, the duo moved to New York City and supported Garland in performances across America and Canada.
 Throughout the decade, they performed across famous clubs, made television appearances and recorded an album.
 Peter Allen met Garland's daughter Liza Minnelli.
 They married on March 3, 1967, but were separated by the end of 1969.

 Solo Careers

-The Allen Brothers ultimately split in early 1970 due to Bell's desire to branch out musically in to the Broadway scene.
-Whereas Chris Bell quit the music industry after the duo split, Peter Allen went on to have an extensive solo career.
+The Allen Brothers ultimately split in early 1970 due to Peter's desire to branch out musically in to the Broadway scene.
+Whereas Chris Bell went on to form a band called ‘Boomerang’ featuring Tracy Fordice, Daniel Ryman, James, Spalding and Don Dessmeyer which toured for over a year, focusing on returning to the Los Angeles music industry.
+Playing six nights a week the pressure on the lead singer (Chris’s partner) turned out to be too much and she left the band just before they were to audition in Los Angeles.
+The band split and Chris Bell (Allen) went on to pursue his passion of being a pilot and instructor and quit the music industry.
+Peter Allen went on to have an extensive solo career.

+Chris Bell 2nd.
+From left Mid 70's, to his left James Spalding to his right Tracy Fordice, and Don Dessmeyer with Daniel Ryman bottom center.